Keith Osborne

 Keith J. Osborne (born April 2, 1969) is a Canadian former professional ice hockey right winger.

+Career

-He was drafted in the first round, 12th overall, by the St. Louis Blues in the 1987 NHL Entry Draft.
+Osborne was drafted in the first round, 12th overall, by the St. Louis Blues in the 1987 NHL Entry Draft.
 He played just five games with the Blues, during the 1989–90 season.
 He also played eleven games with the Tampa Bay Lightning in the 1992–93 season.

 In his sixteen-game National Hockey League career, Osborne scored one goal and added three assists.

-Keith is currently the head coach of the Welland Jr. Canadians Jr B hockey team that plays in the Greater Ontario Junior Hockey League.
-He will be behind their bench for an 8th season when it starts in September 2018.
-He was previously behind the bench for the Port Colborne Pirates (now Pelham Panthers) of the same league before leaving them to join Welland.
+Keith is the head coach of the Welland Jr. Canadians of the Greater Ontario Junior Hockey League.
+He previously coached for the Port Colborne Pirates (now Pelham Panthers) of the same league before leaving to join Welland.